ItsOnlyBinary/kiwiirc-plugin-avatars/README.md

 To do so take a look in `./src/plugin.js`.

-Import the styles you want the same way `initials` is imported, then add them to the `avatarStyles` object, making sure the key is all lowercase.
+Import the styles you want the same way `initials` is imported, then add them to the `includedStyles` object, making sure the key is all lowercase.

 You can also add extra options for each avatar style, see [DiceBear/syles](https://dicebear.com/styles) for the options.